 Members who qualify for the PG&E’s CARE (California Alternate Rates for Energy) or Cal Fresh SNAP program qualify for the low-income reduced-price membership ($5 introductory membership).
 Cash payment centers are also available at Bike Share for All.

 The Bay Wheels Adaptive Bike Share Pilot is no longer active.
 The program operated from May to November 2019.
-Several types of adaptive bikes are available for use by riders with physical abilities.
+Several types of adaptive bikes were available for use by riders with physical abilities.